ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/cross-custodian-workflows.md

 // The distribution/hot wallet on the Palisade connector. const hotWallet = client.resolveAccount(palisade.primary.address)

-// Each operation targets a different custodian.
-Issue an IOU as the Custody issuer
+// Each step targets a different custodian, and the client routes each call to
+// the connector that owns the acting account.
+Issue a USD IOU with the Custody
+// account as issuer (the primary signer, default `from`) and the Palisade wallet
+// as the holder that extends trust — a genuinely cross-custodian issuance, since
+// `issue` sequences AccountSet (issuer) → TrustSet (holder) → Payment (issuer).
+// Naming `holder` is what selects this path; omitting it would instead bootstrap
+// both accounts from the local `XRPL_ISSUER_SEED` / `XRPL_HOT_WALLET_SEED` seeds.
+await client.iou.issue({
+  ticker: 'USD',
+  holder: hotWallet.address,
+  amount: '1000',
+})

-// (the primary signer), then pay out from the Palisade hot wallet via `from` —
+// Then pay out from the Palisade hot wallet via `from`. await client.xrp.transfer(
-// the client routes each call to the connector that owns the account. await client.iou.issue({ ticker: 'USD' }) await client.xrp.transfer(
   { to: 'rBeneficiary00000000000000000000000', amount: '25' },
   { from: hotWallet.address },